mathesse/mathesse.github.io/_posts/tech/2017-03-14-example-cbdb-chgis-database.md

 - 1996 DEM Background Image - All of China in RASTER (12 MB) from CHGI

 #### 2. Use DB Browser for SQLite to View Database (cbdb_sqlite.db) and determine required information

 - Information Needed Here

   - Civil's Birth Year and Death Year: to determine if a certain civil was born and died within duration of Song dynasty (960-1279)
   - Civil's Person ID (w/ names)
   - Civil's Address:
     - X and Y coordinates
-    - Address type: such as basic affliation (籍贯), Moved to (遷住地), Ancestral Address (祖籍), Burial Address (葬地) and etc.
+    - Address type: such as basic affiliation (籍贯), Moved to (遷住地), Ancestral Address (祖籍), Burial Address (葬地) and etc.
     - Here I used
-      - Type 1: Basic Affliation
+      - Type 1: Basic Affiliation
       - Type 2: Moved To

 - Three Related Tables